Correct up to October 15, 2017. The Test involving the ICC XI is not counted.

-As mentioned earlier, there are only a handful of Test players who played 5 or more Tests in which their team won all of them.
-As on May 15, 2016 they are:
+As mentioned earlier, there are only 4 Test players who played 5 or more Tests in which their team won all of them.
+As on Oct 15, 2017 they are:

 None of them had particularly distinguished Test careers; for instance, Lord Hawke was a specialist batsman whose Test batting average was under 10.
+While GJ Bailey was a good limited-overs batsman he made only one fifty in Tests.
 They were fortunate in being in the right team at the right time-which was particularly true of Eldine Baptiste: http://www.espncricinfo.com/ci/content/player/51211.html

 Adam Gilchrist had 15 straight wins from his debut in Nov 1999 to Feb 2001 (before the Australian juggernaut was halted by VVS, Dravid and Harbhajan).
 He finished with 72 wins, 11 losses and 12 draws in his 95 Tests (not counting the one against the ICC XI).

 The runner-up is England’s Tim Bresnan who had 13 straight wins from his debut in May 2009 to May 2012 followed by a draw against the West Indies.
 He probably will not play in Tests again, and has 15 wins, 4 losses and 4 draws in his career of 23 Tests.